 Air France (Sky Team)

-Air France sells the tickets to the route Paris CDG-Helsinki, but it is actually flown with Finnair planes, so ticket price includes checked baggage and a meal.
+Air France sells the tickets to the route Paris CDG-Helsinki, but it is actually flown with Finnair planes, so ticket price includes checked baggage and a light meal.

 Austrian Airlines (Star Alliance)

 Direct flights from Vienna to Helsinki.
 For flights from the other Austrian cities, check both Austrian and Lufthansa, the latter may be cheaper.
-Checked luggage and a meal are included in the ticket price.
-Web check in available.

 British Airways (One World)